 While apparently suffering a groin injury during the team’s last offensive series, Ravens quarterback Steve McNair took himself out with his team down 27-20 with less than four minutes left in the game.
-Kyle Boller came in to try and finish out the contest, and watched victory along with a potential to earn a case to start evaporate in a matter of minutes.
+Kyle Boller came in to try and finish out the contest and watched victory along with a potential to earn a case to start evaporate in a matter of minutes.

 It all started when Boller marched them down the field and threw a touchdown pass on 4th down to Todd Heap in the back of the endzone which would have tied the game.
-Unfortunately it was called back on an offensive pass interference penalty.
+Unfortunately, it was called back on an offensive pass interference penalty.
 Replays showed that the call was obviously wrong and if anything it was a defensive pass interference penalty.
-Nevertheless the penalty obviously stood.
+Nevertheless, the penalty obviously stood.

-After being backed up 10-yards Boller attempted yet another pass, and this time defensive pass intereference was called, giving them 1st and goal at the 6-yard line.
+After being backed up 10-yards Boller attempted yet another pass, and this time defensive pass interference was called, giving them 1st and goal at the 6-yard line.
 But two plays later Boller was intercepted after calling on Heap again, but the tight end couldn’t hold on and it ended up in the hands of the Bengals defense.

 From hero back to zero in a matter of minutes….pretty unreal.